oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 in such a manner that it is cryptographically random, long enough, and has high entropy that it is not practical for the attacker to guess.
 A new salt MUST be chosen for each claim independently from other salts.
+See Randomness Requirements for Security [@RFC4086] for considerations on generating random values.

 ## Minimum length of the salt {#salt_minlength}